 The machine will send the transaction back to the ATM via the network and processors.
 Consequently, the mainboard will begin cash dispensing.
 At this point, the cash will move to the cassette.

-That said, the dispenser is a sensitive part of the ATM that ensures that one bill dispenses at a time.
+The dispenser is a sensitive part of the ATM that ensures one bill dispenses at a time.
 So, the dispenser can determine if the bill has the right thickness and size.
-Also, if an account has issues like it's worn or stuck together, the money will move to the reject bin.
+Also, the money will move to the reject bin if an account has issues like it's worn or stuck together.

 When this happens, the machine will select another bill to dispense—until it reaches the ideal amount for the transaction.
 Also, when the statements allocate, the device will print a receipt for your marketing.